sagemathinc/cocalc-doc/source/teaching-workshop.rst

 The instructor and each student have separate projects.
 Licenses are applied to projects.
 Be sure to apply :ref:`Member Hosting <member-hosting>` and :ref:`Internet Access <internet-access>` to each project currently in use.

 You can buy a license key for as short a time as one day.
-See :ref:`site license course setup <license-course-setup>` for details on course configuration.
+See :ref:`site license course setup <inst-pays>` for details on course configuration.

 After a Session is Done
 ---------------------------